Q: What are your store hours?

 Q: What is your consignment policy?

-A: We accept consignment items at a 35% consignment fee for strap goods, hardware, apparel, etc., and a 25% Consignment fee for all saddles and carts.
-Items will be sold in the condition they arrive in.
+A: We only accept saddles on consignment.
 Mad Tack reserves the right to refuse items that do not fit our space or demand constraints.
 Sellers may designate a reserve price.

 What to Wear?